Key takeaways

 How to calculate amortizing interest on a loan

-The main difference between amortizing loans and simple interest loans, however, is that with amortizing loans, the initial payments are generally interest-heavy.
+The main difference between amortizing loans and simple interest loans is the initial payments for amortizing loans are generally interest-heavy.
 That means a smaller portion of your monthly payment goes toward your principal.

-However, as time passes and you draw closer to your loan payoff date, the table turns.
+As time passes, and you draw closer to your loan payoff date, the table turns.
 Toward the end of your loan, the lender applies most of your monthly payments to your principal balance and less toward interest fees.

 Formula for calculating amortized interest